J. J. Rendón: Entry into politics

 At the age of 24, Rendón volunteered for Carlos Andrés Pérez's second presidential run, where he met and assisted the American political consultant Joseph Napolitan.
 He became the creator of a campaign to stimulate the youth vote through a movement known as "La Venezuela 2000", which was transcendental for the presidential triumph.

 Rendón founded an advertising company, Chiripa Publicidad, in Caracas, Venezuela.
 One of his first clients was the former Venezuelan president Rafael Caldera (1916–2009), who was re-elected for a second term in 1993.
 That year, he was hired as creative vice-president of the agency "Chiripa publicidad" which managed the presidential campaign of the then candidate Rafael Caldera, known as the "chiripero" campaign, in allusion to the new party formed by Caldera, Convergencia.
 The party was nourished by independents and dissidents (chiripas) of the two big traditional political parties, Acción Democrática and Copei.

 In 1998, he was the strategist of the senatorial campaign of former president Carlos Andrés Pérez who, facing a trial for embezzlement, became the first candidate to win while in prison.

 Politics

 2000

 In the early 2000s, Rendón worked with various political organisations, such as the Mexican Institutional Revolutionary Party (PRI) and Social Party of National Unity.
 In 2000, his career became international.
 In August of the same year, one month after the defeat of the Institutional Revolutionary Party (PRI), which for 71 years had won all the presidential elections, he traveled to Mexico and became the party's strategist, taking charge of most of its campaigns throughout the country.
 For more than a decade he was in charge of the campaigns of governors, mayors, congressmen, and presidential candidates.
 In 2001 he ran a campaign that overcame negative indicators in the gubernatorial election held in Tabasco, and in the campaigns of Sinaloa and Veracruz, also with wins.

 2004

-Rendón was the political advisor for Hipólito Mejía, the candidate of the Dominican Revolutionary party, during his successful presidential campaign in 2004.
+Rendón served as an advisor for Hipólito Mejía's 2004 Dominican Republic presidential re-election campaign.
+Mejía, who had served as president from 2000 to 2004, was decisively defeated by former president Leonel Fernández.
+The election took place on May 16, 2004, with Fernández winning decisively and returning to the presidency.